Beaumont Shopping Centre

-Beaumont Shopping Centre logo, used from 2011.

-The previous logo, still in use around the centre as of 2011.

 Beaumont Shopping Centre is in Beaumont Leys, on the edge of Leicester.
-The 301099 sqft shopping centre is owned by British Land and managed by GVA.
+The 301099 sqft shopping centre is owned by British Land and operated by GVA.

 History

 The Fletcher Mall portion of the property was sold to Cervidae in April 2021.

 Facilities

-There are three free car parks located within the main shopping area.
-The main shopping area has public toilets, Tesco also has some toilets located near the customer services desk.
+There are three car parks located within the main shopping area allowing upto 4 hours free parking, toilet facilities are located within the Tesco store, previously public toilets were located within the outdoor market area.